How to find your purpose in life

 Of course, you can’t learn to swim just by reading about swimming — you need to do the practice.

-So if you really want to know what your life’s purpose is then answer these three questions before you read any further.
+So if you really want to know what your life’s purpose is then answer these three questions before you read on.

 :